 Similar to Lightworks and DaVinci Resolve, this video editor is aimed at expert-level users, but the best thing about it is that it is free.
 However, it focuses more on 3D animation than regular video editing.
 It is extensively used for 3D modeling, VFX, Animation, Simulation, Pipeline, and Game creation.

-On the video editing front, Blender provides you with filters, transitions, keyframes, adjustment layers, speed control, live preview, histogram displays, luma waveform, and chroma vectorscope.
+Blender provides you with filters, transitions, keyframes, adjustment layers, speed control, live preview, histogram displays, luma waveform, and chroma vectorscope on the video editing front.
 Apart from that, it also provides the ability to mix, sync, and scrub audios.

 All of these extensive features mean that it also comes with a steep learning curve, making it unattractive to novice video editors.
 Unarguably, it is the best example of a product of a free and open-source community.

 Blender is available in almost all software app stores for free.

 This one is not an entire video editing photo suite, but I chose to include it to perform only tasks – Video cutting and joining.
 When people are searching for a video editor to download, most of the time, it is only for basic purposes.
 VidCutter should be your go-to software if you only want to cut and merge video clips, as the name implies.

 Because of its simplicity, almost anyone can use it.
 You can install it directly through your app store.
 It’s also available in AppImage format.

 LiVES is a video editing software that is both powerful and user-friendly.
-It allows basic cutting, merging, and saving and re-encoding of clips.
+It allows basic cutting, merging, saving, and re-encoding of clips.
 Plus, it also comes with a collection of special effects and filters.